-Over a minimum of seven days, the IDC teaches you to conduct all PADI core courses.
+Over a minimum of 9 days, the IDC teaches you to conduct all PADI core courses.
 You’ll be able to organize and present information, conduct skill development sessions and control open water dives.
 Basically, you become a better public speaker and get really good at demonstrating skills while watching out for student diver safety.
 Key topics include:

 You may be able to get college credit or the Assistant Instructor course and Instructor Development Course.

 As an IDC candidate, you will be required to bring all of your own personal gear to the PADI headquarters for your exams.
 We offer a storewide 15% off to all of our IDC students.
 Please keep in mind you might also be required to bring certain specialty items such as a Stopwatch or Rope needed for certain skills.